Skip to Content

 The relevant Chair may:

-ii. confirm the finding and the penalty recommended by the Panel
+iii. confirm the finding and the penalty recommended by the Panel; or

-iii. confirm the finding and impose a different penalty from the list below
+iv. confirm the finding and impose a different penalty from the list below; or

-v. refer the case to the Director of Education and Student Services to consider invoking the Conduct Regulations or the Fitness to Practise Procedure.
+v. refer the case for consideration under the Conduct Regulations or the Fitness to Practise Procedure.

 The decision should be communicated to the student in writing normally within eight working days of the decision being made.
 The letter should set out the allegations against the student and the decision relating to each allegation, giving reasons for the decision.